I'm an Integrative Counsellor who counsels over 18s in person in Wiltshire (near Devizes) or throughout the UK online.

 Supporting Clients Experiencing Domestic Abuse

-Managing Power, Control, Boundary & Attachment Dynamic with Abuse Survivors
+Managing Power, Control, Boundary and Attachment Dynamic with Abuse Survivors

 Exploring White Privilege